Earlier this week, Profoto announced the C1, a smartphone camera flash starting at $300.

 I’ve mentioned before that one of the best ways to improve phone camera photography is by getting yourself a great camera app.

 But with every flash I’ve tried, you have to use the developer’s camera app.
 There’s no other way to trigger the flash!
 And, sorry to say, people who make lighting units are not necessarily good at making camera apps for smartphones.
-In fact, every one that I’ve seen is downright terrible.
+In fact, every single one that I’ve tried is downright terrible.

 But, maybe the Profoto app is different!
 Who knows, because they don’t show much of it in the announcement video and you can’t try it out without creating a Profoto account (hey, great way to capture emails for potential purchasers of your product!).